-Considering the suspension of all procedural deadlines in litigation proceedings in Luxembourg from mid-March to mid-June 2020 due to the COVID-19 pandemic, parties entering into new contracts might consider inserting arbitration clause so as to benefit from the flexibility offered by arbitration proceedings (electronic production of submissions and exhibits, virtual hearings, etc).
+Considering the COVID-19 pandemic, parties entering into new contracts might consider inserting arbitration clause so as to benefit from the flexibility offered by arbitration proceedings (electronic production of submissions and exhibits, virtual hearings, etc).

 1.3 Key Industries

 Due to the positioning of Luxembourg as a finance and investment funds hub, arbitration in these industries are experiencing more international arbitration activity than others.